"A new program at Rowan Elementary School in the Seneca Valley School District will teach pupils as young as second grade about robotics.

 Contact firstname.lastname@example.org for more information.

-MySTEM Academy partners with schools in Pittsburgh to offer STEM-based after school programs to its students.
-We bring all the necessary robotics equipment, and provide software licenses to be installed on the school’s computers.
+MySTEM Academy partners with schools in Pittsburgh to offer STEM-based after-school programs to their students.
+We bring all the necessary robotics equipment and provide software licenses to be installed on the school’s computers.

-See below an example of a flyer to get general information on cost, location, dates, and registration.
+Click on the link below to see an example of a flyer with general information on cost, location, dates, and registration.

 MySTEM Academy partners with schools in Pittsburgh to offer STEM-based summer camp programs open to the community.
 We bring all the necessary robotics equipment, provide software licenses to be installed on the school’s computers, and advertise the program to the community.
 The school receives a percentage of the registration fees.

-Lego WeDo & Tynker Programming (grades 2 and 3)
+Lego WeDo 2.0 & Tynker Programming I (rising grades 2 to 4)

 Designed for middle school students, this program will engage students in science, technology, engineering, and mathematics (STEM).
-Students will build their robot and learn how to program using fundamentals of RobotC, a C-based programming language used to command a robot.
-It will include the use of conditional statements, Boolean operations, loops, variables, functions, and how to use sensor feedback to control the robot’s motion.
-This is an integrated learning program that allows students to learn, apply, and test several concepts in a real world environment while having fun working in a team to solve different challenges every day.
+They will learn key concepts of machine and motions and build and program with VEX IQ robots.
+Students will build their first robot by connecting and pairing the controller and the robot brain, and by using the VEX IQ sensors: touch, distance, color, gyro and touch LED.
+They will learn how to program using fundamentals of RobotC, a C-based programming language used to command a robot.
+This will include the use of conditional statements, Boolean operations, loops, functions, and how to use sensor feedback to control the robot’s motion.
+Students will work in pairs and use their acquired knowledge and creativity to design or change their robots, and create programs to complete the Robot Soccer Game, Cube Disposal Challenge, and the 2017 VEX IQ Crossover Challenge.
+This is an integrated learning program that allows students to learn, apply, and test several concepts in a real-world environment while having fun working in a team and solving different challenges every day.